Trump’s Incredible First Day – Lunch Alert!

 These kids who told the truth were now accused by the defense for kicking Ramirez.

-.
+The arrogant Donchak and Piekarsky stuck to their fabricated story.
 They stuck to the advise offered by the cop who slept with Pietarsky's mother.

 Scully: Piekarsky said he kicked Ramirez, and Donchak "said he was glad he didn't break his knuckles."